Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Is it advisable to go to the Brooklyn Museum with children?

-First Saturday of the Month Activities at the Brooklyn Museum| ©Op204
+First Saturday of the month activities at the Brooklyn Museum| ©Op204

-First Saturday of the Month Activities at the Brooklyn Museum| ©Op204
+First Saturday of the month activities at the Brooklyn Museum| ©Op204

 Practical tips for visiting a museum with children:

-• The most important rule to teach them is not to touch the art or display cases.
+• The most important rule to teach them is not to touch the art or the display cases.

 • Be flexible.
 If your children get tired or restless, be prepared for a plan B, such as going to the cafeteria or the shop to look at the children's toys.